yuzh00007/UdS-Lingoturk-Documentation/code_walkthrough/README.md

 in a semi-interactive manner, including information I had to figure out when I first used LingoTurk to create an experiment for a study.

-We will start with an empty experiment type and work it into the PictureNaming experiment, such that this document will cover the code required to do the basic changes you will want to make when creating experiments.
+We will start with an empty experiment type and work it into an example experiment, such that this document will cover the code required to do the basic changes you will want to make when creating experiments.